Meet Technical Safety Specialist Kim Cressey

 See the below table from workwear specialist Bisley for more details.

 In addition to the taping changes mentioned above, the fabrics used in hi-vis design must align with classifications specified in AS/NZS 1906.4:2023 High Visibility Materials for Safety Garments.
+These are:

 Compliance with the applicable standards helps reduce the risk of accidents on site.
 Now is a good opportunity to make sure your workers are wearing the most appropriate apparel for the application.
 When buying new garments, you will likely observe they have different labelling from before due to the new classifications.